kumuluz/kumuluzee-samples/README.md

     git checkout v2.0.0
     ```

-To run a specific example please refer to the specific README file of the example as each one can be a bit different.
+To run a specific sample, please refer to the specific README file of the sample.
 Most of the time you either build and run it directly with a maven command or build Docker containers and run them.

 ## Changelog